-A prospective exploratory single-centre study, conducted in conjunction with a large multicentre randomised controlled trial.
+A prospective exploratory single-centre study, conducted in conjunction with a large multi-centre randomised controlled trial.

-All eligible patients successfully discharged alive from the general ICU within the Edinburgh Royal Infirmary will be approached within 7 days and asked for consent to participate in the study.
+All eligible patients successfully discharged alive from the general ICU/HDU within the Edinburgh Royal Infirmary and Western General Hospital will be approached at the post-ICU/HDU wards and asked for consent to take part in the study.